 - Ensuring the session runs smoothly and on schedule.

-- New this year, all session chairs are required to participate in a chair call.
+- All session chairs are required to participate in a chair call.

 Oral Abstract Chair

 The Chair must announce the abstract title and the name of the presenter for each presentation.
 This information is available in the session overview section of your original invitation, Online Itinerary Planner, and mobile app.
 At the end of each session, the Chair(s) are asked to moderate a 5 – minute Q&A.

 Each Translational Electrophysiology Session is assigned a “Translator,” chosen for his/her recognized ability in applying fundamental scientific principles to the clinical practice of electrophysiology.
 Tasked with keeping the session dynamic and interactive, Translators will preside over the session and will interrupt speakers during their presentation when "translatable" concepts are mentioned.
 Translators have the option of uploading a presentation for their talk during the Translational EP sessions.
 However, a presentation is not required for this role.